 However, the local set of streets, within 2 km of the school, are not safe.
 This can be seen by the fact that Yarra Council pays for crossing supervisors on several intersections near the school, similar to other services across Victoria.
 Also, many parents are reluctant to let their children ride on the local roads.

+The streets around Richmond Primary School need to be safe, walkable, and bikeable, enabling school children to walk and ride to school without risking death or serious injury.
+We need to widen footpaths, add safe crossings, reduce traffic speeds and volumes, and build protected bike lanes.
 In particular, Mary Street would be ideally suited to hosting a protected bicycle lane, as it links the Yarra bike path to the school as well as the Barkly Gardens park.
 By going through the park, cyclists could join up to the Coppin Street bicycle lanes, leading up to Richmond High School.

 Support from the school

 Your local champion for Richmond Primary School is Saskia, a student at the school, who led the collection of a petition from students, calling for safe routes to school.
-View all of Streets Alive Yarra’s champions on our testimonials page.
+View all of Streets Alive Yarra’s champions on our supporters page.

 I don’t want to get run over by some fast cars and you probably don’t want that either.
 You can stop this from happening by making the cars go slower and make a safer bike paths too.Saskia